21 Tricks to Lose Weight While Sitting Down

 Set Healthy Reminders

-Don't go at it alone!
-A study published in Health Promotion Practice uncovered that those who received weekly text reminders of their daily "calorie budget" and motivational emails made healthier snack and meal choices throughout the week.
-If you'd like, you can take matters into your own hands and set up labeled alarms on your phone to go off throughout the day.
-That way, when 3 p.m. rolls around, you see: "Great job, today!
-Reward yourself with a fruity snack!"
+Don’t go at it alone!
+A study published in Health Promotion Practice uncovered that those who received weekly text reminders of their daily “calorie budget” and motivational emails made healthier snack and meal choices throughout the week.
+If you’d like, you can take matters into your own hands and set up labeled alarms on your phone to go off throughout the day.
+That way, when 3 p.m. rolls around, you see: “Great job, today!
+Reward yourself with a fruity snack!”
 And if you sit next to another dieting coworker, team up to hold each other accountable.
-After all, a Journal of the Academy of Nutrition and Dietetics review found that people tend to conform to "eating norms" in social settings.
-Having another health-minded coworker can be useful when free-donut Fridays roll around.
+After all, a PLoS One review found that people tend to conform to “eating norms” in social settings.
+Having another health-minded coworker can be useful when free-donut-Fridays roll around.